stepping-stone/syslog-ng/README.md

 /etc/init.d/syslog-ng restart
 ```

 If you're looking for a more enterprisish way to install the configuration, check out the [puppet-syslogng](https://github.com/purplehazech/puppet-syslogng) module, which is based on this configuration.
+Alternatively, you can also find an [ebuild](https://github.com/stepping-stone/portage-overlay/tree/master/sys-apps/sst-syslog-ng-configuration) for installing the configuration.

 # Contribution
 Contributions are very welcome, simply fork our repository and send us a pull-request.
 If you found a bug, open an issue.